-6. Payment terms
+8. Payment terms

-- 6.1 Payment will be based on agreed profiles. - 6.2 No payment will be made in relation to a learner where the subcontractor has failed to notify the College of any relevant enrolment, attendance or achievement by that learner in accordance with the provisions of the contract, or where a learner hasfailed to meet the start criteria in relation to funding eligibility.
+Payment will be based on agreed profiles.

+No payment will be made in relation to a learner where the subcontractor has failed to notify the College of any relevant enrolment, attendance or achievement by that learner in accordance with the provisions of the contract, or where a learner hasfailed to meet the start criteria in relation to funding eligibility.

-- 6.3 The College will not be under any obligation to make payment to the subcontractor in respect of learners over and above any upper limit on the number of learners or the maximum amount of funding allocated to the subcontractor. - 6.4 If the College pays any amounts to a subcontractor in relation to any learner who is subsequently deemed not to be eligible for payment of funding by the respective funding body, the College will be entitled to be fully refunded by the Subcontractor.
-At the discretion of the College such a refund will either be payable within 30 days of notice by the College to the subcontractor or may be deducted from the funding payable in relation to a subsequent payment period. - 6.5 If, in respect of any funded learner, the funding body shall for any reason whatsoever (being a reason outside the control of the College) refuse or fail to pay the funding of any learner the College shall be under no obligation to pay any part of the funds relating to that learner to the subcontractor and any part of the fundingrelating to the said learner shall be fully refunded to the College by the subcontractor. - 6.6 The College's payment terms are 30 days from invoice date for study programmes.
+The College will not be under any obligation to make payment to the subcontractor in respect of learners over and above any upper limit on the number of learners or the maximum amount of funding allocated to the subcontractor.

+If the College pays any amounts to a subcontractor in relation to any learner who is subsequently deemed not to be eligible for payment of funding by the respective funding body, the College will be entitled to be fully refunded by the Subcontractor.
+At the discretion of the College such a refund will either be payable within 30 days of notice by the College to the subcontractor or may be deducted from the funding payable in relation to a subsequent payment period.

+If, in respect of any funded learner, the funding body shall for any reason whatsoever (being a reason outside the control of the College) refuse or fail to pay the funding of any learner the College shall be under no obligation to pay any part of the funds relating to that learner to the subcontractor and any part of the fundingrelating to the said learner shall be fully refunded to the College by the subcontractor.

+The College's payment terms are 30 days from invoice date for study programmes.

-7. Management fees and charges
+Management fees and charges

-Standard college management fee is up to 20% of all funding drawn down against the provision to be delivered.
+The standard College management fee/ charge is up to 20% of all funding drawn down against the provision to be delivered.
 This figure covers the total cost that the College incurs in effectively identifying, selecting and managing all subcontracted provision.
-This includes theminimum amount of QA activity that the College would attach to the lowest possible risk subcontractor.
+This includes the minimum amount of QA activity that the College would attach to the lowest possible risk subcontractor.
 An outline of services provided by the College that are included in this fee is provided in Appendix 1.

-7.1 Additional support for subcontractors
+9.1 Additional support for subcontractors